Introduction to Unsecured Business Loans

 This isn’t the case.

-Even though you don’t offer a business asset as security on the loan, you’re still liable for making repayments.
+Even though you don’t offer a business asset as security on the loan, you’re still liable for making loan repayments.

 For example, some lenders ask you to offer a personal guarantee as part of the application process.
 This means you put your personal assets and credit score on the line when applying for the loan.